Jowell & Randy: Casa de Leones and Los Más Sueltos del Reggaetón

-The album's lead single, "No Te Veo", was released on June 12, 2007 and became a major hit across American Latin radio stations, peaking at number 4 on Hot Latin Songs on August 4, 2007 and at number 2 on Tropical Airplay on October 27, 2007.
-It was originally written and recorded in 2004 by Jowell, Randy and Puerto Rican producer DJ Blass, who brought the idea from France and suggested a fusion between urban and soca music.
+The album's lead single, "No Te Veo", was released on June 12, 2007 and became a major hit across American Latin radio stations going as high as No. 4 on Hot Latin Songs on August 4, 2007 and No. 2 on Tropical Airplay on October 27, 2007.
+It was originally written and recorded in 2004 by Jowell, Randy, and Puerto Rican producer DJ Blass, who brought the idea from France suggesting a fusion between urban and soca music.
 The duo feared to release it at the time for being "different".
 The song was taken up again three years later after Casa de Leones was formed, and J King & Maximan and Guelo Star wrote their respective verses.
-"No Te Veo" garnered an ASCAP Latin Music Award for Urban Song of the Year in 2008 and received two nominations at the 2008 Billboard Latin Music Awards for Hot Latin Song of the Year and Reggaeton Song of the Year.
-The second single, "Shorty", was performed only by Randy and was released on October 16, 2007.
-The song peaked at number 16 on Latin Rhythm Airplay on February 16, 2008.
+"No Te Veo" received an ASCAP Latin Music Award for Urban Song of the Year in 2008 and was nominated twice for the 2008 Billboard Latin Music Awards, for Hot Latin Song of the Year and Reggaeton Song of the Year.
+The second single, "Shorty", was performed only by Randy and came out on October 16, 2007.
+The song peaked at No. 16 on Latin Rhythm Airplay on February 16, 2008.
 During mid-2007, the group was featured on a remix version of "Impacto" by Puerto Rican rapper Daddy Yankee.
 At some point in 2008, each member decided to focus on their own careers.

 Jowell & Randy's debut studio album as duo, titled Los Más Sueltos del Reggaetón, was released on December 18, 2007, under White Lion and Warner Latina.
-The album peaked at number 42 on Top Latin Albums and at number 21 on Heatseeker Albums on January 19, 2008.
-Its lead single, "Un Poco Loca", was released during late 2007 and featured fellow reggaeton singer and songwriter De La Ghetto, but did not enter any Billboard chart.
-The second single, "Let's Do It", was released in March 2008 and peaked at number 32 on Hot Latin Songs on April 5, 2008.
+The album was No. 42 on Top Latin Albums and No. 21 on Heatseeker Albums on January 19, 2008.
+Its lead single, "Un Poco Loca", was released during late 2007 and featured fellow reggaeton singer and songwriter De la Ghetto, but did not enter any Billboard chart.
+The second single, "Let's Do It", was released in March 2008 reaching No. 32 on Hot Latin Songs on April 5, 2008.
 Both singles were accompanied by a music video; "Un Poco Loca" was filmed at a fast food restaurant in Isla Verde, Puerto Rico and "Let's Do It" was filmed at a nightclub.
-The track "Agresivo II", a sequel to their first single, peaked at number 35 on Billboard's Latin Rhythm Airplay chart on March 15, 2008.
+The track "Agresivo II", a sequel to their first single, peaked at No. 35 on Billboard's Latin Rhythm Airplay chart on March 15, 2008.